loading…

 📖 Copilot bridge setup and limitations → docs/copilot.md

 The daemon runs Temporal workers as a background process — it starts automatically on first use.
-Manage it explicitly with claude-tempo daemon start|stop|status|logs.
+Manage it explicitly with agent-tempo daemon start|stop|status|logs.

 📖 Daemon reference → docs/daemon.md

-git clone https://github.com/vinceblank/claude-tempo.git
+git clone https://github.com/vinceblank/agent-tempo.git

-cd claude-tempo && npm install
+cd agent-tempo && npm install

 npm run build # compile TypeScript + pre-bundle workflows